 So how do you like to explore a place?
-When you arrive at a new place how do you like to explore it if you were given a free hand?
+When you arrive at a new place how do you really wish to explore it if you were given a free hand?
 I know that will depend on the city, its size and many other things.
 Still there is a particular way in which we like to explore places.
 I have listed 5 of my favorites.

 Cars at Gulmarg, Kashmir, India

 5. Cars: If you have been commuting for last five years for as long distances as I do you will understand why I put cars on 5.
 I have been driven around Leeds, Manchester and a few other places.
 I am not fond of driving myself (commuting on Indian roads has killed my appetite for it) so I have never hired a car.
 I am aware that there are economy car hire options available.
 It has been recommended by some of my British colleagues as well.
 UK is my most visited country till date (5 times though always for work) but one could easily car hire in Spain, car hire in Portugal and in many other European countries too.
 I have been a few times in taxis that were Mercedes.
 But earning in Indian rupees they are still an expensive proposition for me!

 I was most fascinated by the caravans for hire which we saw in Durban, South Africa.
 One day, I hope I will get together with a few driving enthusiasts and drive through Botswana after hiring a caravan (Shalini and Srinivas are you reading this?).